InsanityRadio/AudioEngine/README.md

 AudioEngine is a set of utilities for really easily creating an online streaming architecture, using Docker.

+Audio egress currently includes:
+- Icecast

+Features include
+- Single configuration file deployment

+## To-Do

 Audio egress will include:

 - Icecast
 - Variable DASH
 - HLS

+There will be support for multiple ingest points, to prevent single point of failure.

 # Building